bericp1/senior-pres/README.md

 ### TODO

  * TESTING!!!!!!11!11!!1!
- * Better explain what happens in the dev/build/deploy cycle (for now, check[me](./Gruntfile.js "the Gruntfile") out)
+ * Better explain what happens in the dev/build/deploy cycle (for now, check [me](./Gruntfile.js "the Gruntfile") out)
  * ~~Implement LESS~~
  * Implement require.js for angular modules for easier module loading
  * Better solution for angular templates, if possible
  * ~~Implement usemin, concat, and uglify~~
- * Implement cache busting of all assets referenced in all files (templates, css files, etc.)
+ * ~~Implement cache busting of all assets referenced in all files (templates, css files, etc.)~~
  * Improve heroku-specific setup process to account for errors, pipe std* instead of buffering to a string, and more
  * Eventually turn this into a yeoman buildpack thing or a standalone tool altogether
  * Improve rename setup process so that it doesn't rely on simple find/replace and and actually knows where to change the app name
  * Make these TODO items actual bugs on github -_-
+ * Pure modularity wherein each part of the application has it's own bundled Mongoose models, Angular parts, libs, express routes, etc. Currently, application parts have only dedicated front-end modules (angular parts).
  * Lots more...

+### Change log

+ - *v0.1.1*
+  - Started change log (:
+  - Added mongoose support
+  - Added a lot of helper functions/utilities to make working with mongoose even easier
+  - Added auto-registering of mongoose models
+  - Added optional auto-loading of a CRUD-like interface for mongoose models' documents
+  - Added ability to quickly change bootswatch theme with grunt command
+  - Env variables are automatically loaded from .env before the server starts in dev mode
+  - Files in `lib/`, `models/`, and `routes/` are now watched for changes during `grunt dev`
+  - Renamed `common` to `assets`
+  - Preparing to implement browserify
+  - Next mini-update will patch up the example to use mongoose for demonstration purposes